bank

 This is the hardest duty on the railway, for the trains are heavy and there are some long 1 in 40 banks.

-6. A mass noun for a quantity of clouds.
+6. A mass of clouds.

 The bank of clouds on the horizon announced the arrival of the predicted storm front.